DuncanCragg/OnexOS/README.md

 # OnexOS

 The OnexOS Android app represents an approach to building the "One Open Metaverse".

-Without the Web, and without blockchains.
+Without the Web.
+Without blockchains.

 See this [description of the first release of the app](README-App.md).